root-project/root/README/ReleaseNotes/v634/index.md

 ## RNTuple Libraries

-* The first version of the on-disk binary format is finalized.
+* The first version of the `RNTuple` on-disk binary format is finalized.
 Future versions of ROOT will be able to read back RNTuple data written as of this release.
 Please note that this version breaks compatibility with experimental RNTuple data written with releases up to v6.34.
 Please also note that the RNTuple API is not yet moving out of `ROOT::Experimental`.